Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 of `console`, the PostgreSQL `Client` class, the `S3Client` class, and the functions `randomUUID()` and `createPresignedPost()` in our function.
 To test these instances we need to use Jest's heavy-handed monkey-patching-based mocking setup.
-This is annoying and brittle.
+This approach is annoying and brittle.
 (For the record I'm experimenting with Bun, so I'm not actually using Jest with my example code.)

 ### Dependency-injected version